uidaholib/spec-docs/content/introduction/acquistion.md

 ---
 ## Born-Digital Materials

-[section under review]
+### Before Accepting Materials

 When discussing born-digital assets, speak with the donor about a basic inventory and whether there are encrypted* materials.
+Special Collections and Archives cannot access encrypted files in-house and many need a third party to retrieve these materials.
 An inventory will help when understanding the scope of the materials and how they fit within the archives.
 Be sure to use virus scans and other technologies to view and access the files to protect against viruses or corrupted material.

-- Transfer Types
+### Transfer Types

-1. Physical media (CDs, DVDs, USB drives, floppy disks, hard drives, etc)
+- Physical media (CDs, DVDs, USB drives, floppy disks, hard drives, etc.)
-2. Cloud files/folders (SharePoint, Google Drive, etc.)
+- Cloud files/folders (SharePoint, Google Drive, etc.)
+- Email attachments
-3. Analog materials to digitize and return to donor
+- Analog materials to digitize and return to donor

-- Returning scanned materials:
+### Scanning Materials for Patrons

-    - If a donor wishes to have staff scan and return physical materials, staff should still follow accessioning procedures.
+If a donor wishes to have staff scan and return accessioning procedures.
 If the digital materials accompany physical materials, everything should be included in the accession record with a note of what was scanned and returned.

-For documentation on how to ingest materials, see [Ingesting Digital Materials](https://uidaholib.github.io/spec-docs/content/practices-procedures/digital-ingest.html).

-**If encrypted files are donated or transferred, Special Collections and Archives does not have the capability to access these files in-house and may need a third party to retrieve materials.*
+### Digital-Only Donations

+[Section under construction]

+See [Ingesting Digital Materials](({{ '/content/practices-procedures/digital-ingest.html' | relative_url }})) for information about ingesting digital materials.